In this module, you will explore the following aspects of misconduct in scholarly activity:

 Plagiarism includes, but is not limited to:

 Plagiarism may also be a violation of copyright law.

 Plagiarism can be a confusing concept, particularly for individuals from cultures and countries with different standards than the United States for handling use of others' words and ideas in research and scholarship.
-Many resources exist to help students and scholars understand plagiarism, including the following:
+Many resources exist to help students and scholars understand plagiarism, including this infographic that explains concepts of writing ethically, and the following:

 Historical plagiarism cases involving scholars include Jane Goodall, Stephen Ambrose, and Doris Kearns Goodwin.
 Contemporary misconduct cases involving plagiarism are included in the NSF OIG's Semiannual Report to Congress (in each report look under Research Misconduct Investigations) and on the Retraction Watch website.